 IMaC-Okayama is an educational program organized by the Graduate School of Natural Science and Technology, Okayama University.
-IMaC provides a high-level education course to international and Japanese students enrolled together in specific master classes.
+IMaC-Okayama provides a high-level education course to international and Japanese students enrolled together in specific master classes.
 Through this program, IMaC-Okayama encourages students to learn and understand interdisciplinary science.
 Lectures offered in English, start from generalities in fundamental natural science and technology, become gradually more specific and finally reach the level of research of the professors.
-This program provides international students with the ideal setting for studying abroad (in Japan): by enrolling in the program, students are not only given the opportunity to study at one of the most prominent universities in Japan, but they can also benefit of personal experience and enrichment.
+This program provides international students with the ideal setting for studying abroad (in Japan): by enrolling in the program, students are not only given the opportunity to study at one of the most prominent universities in Japan, but they can also have benefits of personal experience and enrichment.
 Students will live and interact among Japanese people, and they will experience first-hand life style.

 IMaC-Okayama has been structured to be highly flexible, specifically for students, as they can select their own education program and combine it or not with research periods.

 This course consists of (1) lectures, (2) tutorial-studies and (3) group-works.
 The lectures (1) are typically delivered with Japanese students.
 The tutorial-studies (2) are planned by each professor and performed as face-to-face seminar or group seminar at the professor’s research group.
 The group-works (3) are task-solving seminars with several students (including Japanese ones) and contains literature searching, discussion and presentation.